 “GO!”
 Joana said again.
 When still Leila hesitated.

 “Don’t think.
 JUST DO IT!”
 Joana added.
-Leila shoved her arms through the wide loops of the backpack, far too large for her human form before she turned and leaped out the three-story window.
-She shifted mid-air.
+Leila shoved her arms through the wide loops of the backpack, far too large for her skin form before she turned and leapt out the three-story window.

 Leila hit the ground hard, her padded paws breaking the fall as she darted into the woodland on all fours.